aminebz949904/SLMM/README.md

 4. ML -> Mow Lawn

 ### Deliverable
 One console application that represents the application as described.
-You should provide access to an online repository that contains all source code for this application, along with complete instructions on how to build your application locally.
+You should provide access to an online repository, based on this one that contains all source code for this application, along with complete instructions on how to build your application locally.
 If any tests or libraries were written, please provide code for all and full instructions on how to run the build and tests.

 ### Acceptance criteria
 1. The SLMM never goes outside of the dimensions of the garden as supplied during startup